Marketing Strategy

 Then you can address these issues by:

-If your marketing consistently brings in leads and sales, and your customer experience keeps them satisfied long-term, that’s a great recipe for revenue and profit growth.
+If your marketing consistently generates leads and sales, and your customer experience keeps them satisfied in the long term, that’s a great recipe for revenue and profit growth.

 As I mentioned in point #3, having a flexible marketing plan is crucial, but that doesn’t mean making constant changes without the data or reasoning to back them up.